-In wake of scathing report, new Baltimore HR boss says agency has already undergone major changes
+In wake of scathing report, new Baltimore HR department boss says agency has changed

 Herbert said he has sought to address the report’s other findings and expects the smoking cessation program will be overhauled.
 The cigarette butt and tobacco leaf characters — dubbed Smokey Crush and Leaf — probably won’t be a part of it, he said.

-Herbert said he also acted to cut the cost of the second WorkBaltimore fair, which was held in September, bringing the price tag this year down to $290,000 while expanding the event to two days and getting more job-seekers in the door.
+Herbert said he also acted to cut the cost of the second WorkBaltimore fair, which was held in September, bringing the price tag this year down to $290,000 while expanding the event at the Baltimore Convention Center to two days and getting more job-seekers in the door.
 He said less was spent on marketing and on a reception for sponsors.

-The department hired a vendor for the 2018 fair who gathered information electronically, rather than on paper, he said, but officials are still in the process of analyzing the numbers.
+The department hired a vendor for the 2018 fair who gathered information electronically, rather than on paper, he said, but officials are still analyzing the numbers.
 Cumming said she’s recommended that the results of this year’s event be audited “as quickly as possible.”

+At the news conference, Pugh held up a document containing preliminary findings from the 2018 event.
+Her staff declined to share the document, saying it wasn't finalized.

 A 28-page report by the human resources department, obtained by The Baltimore Sun, sought to herald the 2017 job fair as a major success.
 The report last December described the one-day convention as “unprecedented” and said 100 employers and 2,072 job seekers attended.
 But it acknowledged that officials struggled to gather information from participants.
 The organizers didn’t get data from a quarter of participants because of internet outages on the day of the fair, according to the report.

 Surveyed 90 days after the fair, job seekers, city agencies and other employers in many cases were “unresponsive or declined to provide the requested information.”

-The responses the department was able to gather show that many people who got jobs weren’t still in them at the time of the survey.
+The responses the department did gather show that many people who got jobs weren’t still in them at the time of the survey.
 Of the 128 job-seekers who responded, 12 percent said they accepted jobs after attending the event and just 7 percent said they were still in those jobs when contacted for the survey.

 The 10 city agencies that responded to the survey said 32 people accepted job offers and 16 were still employed.
 Twenty other employers responded, saying 79 job offers were accepted and 65 people were still employed.

 Even before the inspector general’s report was released, the human resources department was facing questions over the effectiveness of the job fair.
 At a budget hearing in May, Councilman Isaac “Yitzy” Schleifer asked Talley for hiring numbers.

 “I don’t know how many people are employed,” Talley said initially, before citing some of the numbers from the department’s report.